 • Ensure that the person in custody is treated fairly by police officers, whilst being questioned in custody

-• Complete appropriate paperwork
+• Complete appropriate monitoring forms online

 • Contact Mind staff to inform of your availability via Booking facility for the service each week and once agreed, ensure that you can be contacted at this time

-• Following the agreed safety procedures
+• Following the agreed safety procedures, respecting confidentiality and professional boundaries

 • Provide onward referral information where appropriate, to relevant Mind services to support detained persons.